Skip Navigation

 Step two:

 Find a framework that can help you keep things organized.
-Industry standards offer frameworks that enable organizations to evaluate their cyber security service in a tangible and objective way.
+Industry standards offer frameworks that enable organizations to evaluate their cybersecurity service tangibly and objectively.

-The National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF), for example, shows how to properly layer security solutions to minimize cyber risks (and stack bloat).
+The National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF), for example, shows how to properly layer security solutions to minimize cyber risks.
 The framework focuses on five core components (which are then broken down further into sub-components):

 • Identify: determine business-critical functions and what cyber security threats could disrupt them.